Blue Mountains One Day Workshop

 - Sturdy shoes

 POSSIBLE LOCATIONS AND SHOOTS

-The workshop is run out of our Studio in Katoomba and the shoot location will be close by and usually within a five minute drive from the studio.
+The workshop is run in Katoomba and the shoot location will be close by and usually within a five minute drive from the classroom.
 Locations are varied at different times of the year and if people are returning for a second workshop.

 During the photography workshop we will meet regularly as a group to review our work and learn together.

 Discussion topics include composition, camera technique, self-critique, and camera use.
 Discussion topics are guided by the needs of the group and through the learning opportunities found at each location.

 You will also receive valuable feedback on your photographs from Len Metcalf.
 Often these insights help you take your photography to the next level.